yezz123/fastapi-class/README.md

 class UserRoutes(Routable):
    """Inherits from Routable."""

    # Note injection here by simply passing values to the constructor.
-Other injection frameworks also
+   # Other injection frameworks also work.
    # supported as there's nothing special about this __init__ method.
    def __init__(self, pong: pong) -> None:
       """Constructor.
 The pong is injected here."""